 Designing a Rope Bridge

 There are thousands of pounds of standing tension on a bridge like this, even with no people on it.
 So it must be designed with strong cables and anchors on either side.
-It also must be designed so that the walking surface is high enough above the water so that when you get that 100 year flood, and a tree is floating down the river, it doesn't snag in the netting and water backs up and the bridge gets wiped out.
+It also must be designed so that the walking surface is high enough above the water so that when you get that 100-year flood, and a tree is floating down the river, it doesn't snag in the netting and water backs up and the bridge gets wiped out.
 Sometimes this means building 10-15' higher than normal water levels, but a little research or examination of the surrounding terrain may help answer this question.
-We have a few different styles of bridges that we can apply to your situation, and we choose based on factors such as available trees, soil conditions, height, span, expected use.
+We have a few different styles of bridges that we can apply to your situation, and we choose based on factors such as available trees, soil conditions, height, span, and expected use.
 Budget is a secondary concern - Safety and suitability come first.

 How Much Does this Bridge Project Cost?

 While treehouse costs vary greatly and each project is unique, we understand your need to have some idea of what each project in our portfolio would cost to build.
 Someone from our amazing sales team would love to help answer any of your questions and help you start making the first steps to owning your treehouse!
 Please click this link to our contact form and one of our sales members will follow up with you!